Pat Butcher: 1986–2012

 Later, David arrives to see Pat, but the pair argue; David leaves, and is persuaded to return by Carol.
 David tells Pat that he is sorry for the mess he has made of things over the years.
 David then tells Pat that he forgives her for all the times she let him down when he was a child.
 Despite admitting that she is scared, Pat is able to make peace with her son moments before she ultimately succumbs and dies.
 Everybody on the Square mourns for Pat the next day, and Norman comes back with a bunch of flowers for her, not knowing that she has already died.
 Pat's funeral, which is paid for by Janine, takes place, and is attended by many Albert Square residents.
 Simon turns up with flowers after the funeral has ended, and lays them down at her grave.

-2016

-Nearly three years later, in May 2016, Peggy reappears in the square with terminal cancer that has spread to her brain.
+In May 2016, Peggy reappears in the square with terminal cancer that has spread to her brain.
 Peggy begins hallucinating the smell of cigarette smoke, which then manifests to a vision of Pat.
 As the two sit and reminisce about past memories, Peggy decides to commit suicide in order to prevent her family watching her deteriorate.
-Pat promises not to leave her side as she does this and watches sadly as Peggy dies by suicide via an overdose.
+Pat promises not to leave her side as she does this and watches sadly as Peggy commits suicide via an overdose.

+Pat appears in episode 7246, broadcast on 23 December 2025, as part of Nigel Bates' (Paul Bradley) dementia storyline.
+Nigel hallucinates Pat sharing a drink with Barry in the Vic.